 - Go beyond setting out general, good professional behaviour and must contain provisions that are of particular relevance to the way that consultant lobbing activity is carried out.
-A code that fails to recognise a consultant lobbyist's responsibilities to those to whom representations are made is unlikely to be 'relevant'. - Include some oversight or control not carried out by the registrant themselves.
-This oversight might be demonstrated in a number of ways, including, for example, by an external adjudication or arbitration process defined in the code, or by the mechanisms of a professional body.
+A code that fails to recognise a consultant lobbyist's responsibilities to those to whom representations are made is unlikely to be 'relevant'. - Provide a mechanism for complaint about an alleged breach of the code of conduct by anyone affected by the registrant's consultant lobbying activities. - Include some oversight or control of the process of handling complaints of alleged breach of the code, which is not carried out by the registrant themselves.
+This might be demonstrated in a number of ways, including, for example, by an external adjudication or arbitration process defined in the code, or by the mechanisms of a professional body.
 A registrant can choose to develop and adhere to a 'self-authored' code, but to be considered 'relevant' and to appear in the Register, it must contain this external element.